 Before my trips to the Middle East I practiced with the book ‘Arabic for Dummies’.
 Not joking!
 The book comes with a CD that you can listen to in the car for example and practice the pronunciation for a bit.
 You can also use Google Translate.
 However many people in Dubai speak English.
 Avoid any vulgar language, use common sense and avoid ending up in jail for swearing in public, you would not be the first.

 When visting UAE a visit to the desert is an absolute must-do.
 You can already see it from the airplane.
 There are plenty of activity possibilities, from jeep safari to quad biking, sandboarding, dune buggy drive, camel ride, etc. Or how about dinner or even spending the night at a desert camp with BBQ?!
-One time I went with a 4×4 driving through the desert dunes of Dubai.
-So exciting!
-Only at one point I became a bit nauseous from all the different angles we were driving LOL
+Aniek went on a day trip to the Dubai Desert for a 4×4 desert safari with sandboarding, very cool!

 What to wear in Dubai

 When traveling to Dubai, you may want to double check the outfits in your suitcases once more before you leave your home.
 In other words, that naughty hot little dress that you could also wear in the bed room, better leave that in your closet.
 Dress modest and decent.
 Cover up a bit, do not show too much naked skin, like when entering a Catholic church in Europe.
 No see-through fabric, nothing too short, no offensive text on T-shirts, that kind of thing.
 You do not want to be like that British tourist who got arrested in Dubai mall for wearing too little clothes.